scottrlarson/profession/content/memorials/memorial-my-home-computer-gaming-biography.md

 {{% specs-ti994a %}}
 {{% /accordion-clean %}}

 Due to the expense, not many families had a personal computer back then.
-Fortunately we had a friend who's mother must have saw the value and had the resources to purchase one for her son.
+Fortunately we had a friend who's mother must have saw the value in kids playing with computers and had the resources to purchase one for her son.
 The reasons why I will never know as I lost contact with them. "**Tunnels of Doom**" became the hot title at the time.
 As far as I know, it was the first multi-player turn-based [dungeon crawler](https://en.wikipedia.org/wiki/Dungeon_crawl) released at that time.
 We started our morning loading in the cassette and pushing the play button so the computer could read our previous save game data from the weekend before.
 After several hours and a home cooked dinner our game would be loaded.
-We each took our respective turns in battles dealing and receiving damage.
+We each took our respective turns exploring a procedurally generated dungeon together, engaging in battles with monsters and restoring fallen comrades.
 I remember it being the first continuous game experience that would last more than one sitting where I learned to cooperate with other players to complete objectives.

 {{< youtube oa7MYYmB4XQ >}}
 <p></p>